BrooksIan/SolrToSparkNotebook/README.md

 2. Upload the notebook (JSON File) to Apache Zeppelin.

-3. Match the version of Spark with the SolrSpark Conntector.
-The version list is included in [here](https://github.com/lucidworks/spark-solr)
+3. Match the version of Spark with the SolrSpark Connector.
+The version list is included in [here.](https://github.com/lucidworks/spark-solr)